tkachukcha/100-days-of-code/log.md

 6. Habit Tracker || 1 hours so far

 Total 100 hours (7th Jan)

+## Day 98: January 12 2022
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Found a "key" bug in Swell component and was to trying to get rid of it.
+Done!
+As always, the problem was in syntax

 ## Day 97: January 11 2022
 ##### Project 3: Surf Forecast Scraper